-If the turnover thresholds are reached by the undertakings concerned or if the concentration involves a company holding an established dominant position (see Section I, supra), the filing of a merger notification is mandatory prior to the completion of the transaction.
+If the turnover thresholds are reached by the undertakings concerned or if the concentration involves a company holding an established dominant position (see Section I, above), the filing of a merger notification is mandatory prior to the completion of the transaction.
 Under Swiss law, there are no deadlines for filing.
 A transaction can be notified prior to the signing of the final agreements.
 However, the parties must demonstrate a good faith intention to enter into a binding agreement and to complete the transaction (in practice, the standard is similar to that of the European Commission).
 The Secretariat of the Competition Commission can be contacted on an informal basis before the notification.
 This can speed up the notification procedure (for example, the Secretariat can agree to waive some legal requirements in relation to the content of the notification).

 In the case of mergers, the notification must be made jointly by the merging undertakings.
 If the transaction is an acquisition of control, the undertaking acquiring control is responsible for the filing.
-The filing fee for a Phase I investigation is a lump sum of 5,000 Swiss francs.
+The filing fee for a Phase I investigation is a lump sum of 5,000 Swiss francs (but the Secretariat of the Competition Commission announced in 2015 that if the assessment of incomplete draft notifications involves a large amount of work, in future the Secretariat would invoice this work as chargeable advisory activity).
 In Phase II investigations, the Secretariat of the Competition Commission charges an hourly rate of 100 to 400 Swiss francs.